marioortizmanero/hearthstone-fatigue-calculator/README.md

 ## How to use
 * If you don't want to install anything you can copy-paste the code in [HS_Fatigue.py](https://raw.githubusercontent.com/marioortizmanero/hearthstone-fatigue-calculator/master/HS_Fatigue.py) to [repl.it](https://repl.it/languages/python3).

-1. Clone this repository by clicking the green `Clone or download` button on top or type `git clone https://github.com/marioortizmanero/hearthstone-fatigue-calculator` in your console if you have Git installed.
+1. Clone this repository by clicking the green `Clone or download` button on top or by typing `git clone https://github.com/marioortizmanero/hearthstone-fatigue-calculator` in your console if you have Git installed.

 2. This is a [Python 3](https://www.python.org/downloads/) program and hence you'll need it set up on your computer.
-You can then open the console in the folder where you downloaded and unzipped this repository.

 3. Run the program with `python3 HS_Fatigue.py` in your console, making sure you are in the directory where you downloaded the files.